 If you are a Mac user, visit this page for more information about using Macs on campus, including how to access your network drives.

-You have the option of connecting your smart phone and other mobile devices to DePaul’s wireless network and Exchange e-mail server.
-Please follow the instructions, or contact the Help Desk for assistance.
+You have the option of connecting your smartphone and other mobile devices to DePaul’s wireless network and Exchange email server.
+Please follow the mobile device setup instructions, or contact the Help Desk for assistance.

-If an employee's job requires him or her to have a mobile phone, the department's Budget Manager can work with Procurement to place an order through AT&T Premier, DePaul's preferred vendor.
+If an employee's job requires them to have a mobile phone, the department's Budget Manager can work with Procurement to place an order through AT&T Premier, DePaul's preferred vendor.